10 Best Fidelity Funds to Buy

 Here are four actively-managed funds from Fidelity that tend to outperform their respective benchmark index, especially in the long run (i.e. 5- or 10-year annualized returns):

 - Fidelity Contrafund (FCNTX): This large-cap stock index fund has had the same manager, Will Danoff, for over 25 years and his performance track record has been a stellar one.
 Since the fund's inception in 1990, FCNTX has averaged more than 12% return, which is a rare feat in the mutual fund world.
 The fund invests in growth stocks and value stocks, most of which are large-cap, with a few mid-cap stocks in the mix.
-The expense ratio for FCNTX is a reasonable 0.74% and the minimum initial purchase is $2,500.
+The expense ratio for FCNTX is a reasonable 0.82% and there is no minimum initial investment.

-- Fidelity Strategic Dividend & Income (FSDIX): This 4-star fund invests primarily in value stocks for the objective of producing income in the form of dividends for shareholders.
+- Fidelity Strategic Dividend & Income (FSDIX): This 5-star fund invests primarily in value stocks for the objective of producing income in the form of dividends for shareholders.
 But the fund also has a growth objective.
 Therefore FSDIX can be a good choice for retired people who want to buy funds for income purposes but it can also be a good fit for investors looking for long-term capital appreciation.
-The expense ratio for FSDIX is 0.78% and the minimum initial purchase is $2,500.
+The expense ratio for FSDIX is 0.72% and there is no minimum initial investment.

-- Fidelity Select Bio-Technology (FBIOX): This is a health sector fund, which means it focuses its stock holdings primarily on companies within the health sector, in this case the bio-technology sector.
+- Fidelity Select Biotechnology Portfolio (FBIOX): This is a health sector fund, which means it focuses its stock holdings primarily on companies within the health sector, in this case the bio-technology sector.
 Although bio-technology health stocks have potential for great appreciation, they can have short periods of steep declines.
-Therefore FBIOX can be considered and aggressive stock fund, which means it's appropriate for long-term investors who don't mind the ups and downs of such investments.
-The expense ratio for FBIOX is 0.74% and the minimum initial purchase is $2,500.
+Therefore FBIOX can be considered an aggressive stock fund, which means it's appropriate for long-term investors who don't mind the ups and downs of such investments.
+The expense ratio for FBIOX is 0.72% and there is no minimum to invest.

 - Fidelity Growth Company (FDGRX): This 5-star fund is another example of a top performing mutual fund that benefits from a seasoned manager, Steven Wymer, who has been at the helm of FDGRX since 1997.
 The fund invests primarily in large-cap stocks that the manager believes have the potential for above-average growth.
-The expense ratio for FDGRX is 0.85% and the minimum initial purchase is $2,500.
-Note: As of June 20, 2016, FDGRX was closed to new investors.
+The expense ratio for FDGRX is 0.85% and there is no minimum initial investment.
+Note: As of July 23 2019, FDGRX is closed to new investors.

 Best Fidelity Funds: Index Funds

 Fidelity has some of the cheapest index funds on the market.
-Although they offer about a dozen index funds, we'll highlight three of their best passively-managed offerings here:
+Although they offer more than 30 index funds, we'll highlight three of their best passively-managed offerings here:

-- Fidelity Spartan 500 Index (FUSEX).
-One of the best S&P 500 Index funds on the market, FUSEX does a great job of tracking the S&P 500 and has one of the lowest expense ratios (0.015%) in the entire mutual fund universe.
-Because of its broad exposure to over 500 of the largest U.S. stocks, FUSEX makes a good core holding for a long-term portfolio of funds.
-The minimum initial investment for FUSEX is $2,500.
+- Fidelity 500 Index Fund (FXAIX).
+One of the best S&P 500 Index funds on the market, FXAIX (formerly FUSVX) does a great job of tracking the S&P 500 and has one of the lowest expense ratios (0.015%) in the entire mutual fund universe.
+Because of its broad exposure to over 500 of the largest U.S. stocks, FXAIX makes a good core holding for a long-term portfolio of funds.
+There is no minimum initial investment.

-- Fidelity U.S. Bond Index (FBIDX): If you're looking for a Fidelity index fund that does a good job of covering the U.S. bond market, you'll want to consider FBIDX, which tracks the Barclays Capital U.S. Aggregate Bond Index.
-This means shareholders of this bond index fund will get exposure to thousands of bonds, making FBIDX a diversified holding to cover the bond market.
-The expense ratio for FBIDX is 0.025% and the minimum initial purchase is $2,500.
+- Fidelity U.S. Bond Index (FXNAX): If you're looking for a Fidelity index fund that does a good job of covering the U.S. bond market, you'll want to consider FXNAX (formerly FBIDX), which tracks the Bloomberg Barclays Capital U.S. Aggregate Bond Index.
+This means shareholders of this bond index fund will get exposure to thousands of bonds, making FXNAX a diversified holding to cover the bond market.
+The expense ratio for FXNAX is just 0.025% and there is no minimum initial purchase.

 Best Fidelity Funds: Balanced Funds